-- 1. To receive the audited financial statements together with the reports of the Directors and Auditors thereon for the financial year ended 30 June 2022. - 2.
-To approve the payment of Directors' Fees of RM378,710 for the financial year ended 30 June 2022.
+- 1. To receive the audited financial statements together with the reports of the Directors and Auditors thereon for the financial year ended 30 June 2023. - 2.
+To approve the payment of Directors' Fees of RM382,700 for the financial year ended 30 June 2023.

+Resolution 1

-- 3. To approve the payment of Directors' Benefits (other than Directors' Fees) of up to RM88,000 for the period from 9 December 2022 until the next AGM.
-Resolution 2 - 4.
-To re-elect Mr Wong Nyen Faat, who is retiring in accordance with Clause 118 of the Company's Constitution, as Director of the Company.
-Resolution 3 - 5.
-To re-elect the following Directors, who are retiring in accordance with Clause 99 of the Company's Constitution, as Directors of the Company: - (a) Dato' Dr Jessie Tang
+3. To approve the payment of Directors' Benefits (other than Directors' Fees) of up to RM88,000 for the period from 8 December 2023 until the next AGM.
+Resolution 2

-(b) Datuk Leong Kam Weng
+4. To re-elect the following Directors, who are retiring in accordance with Clause 118 of the Company's Constitution, as Directors of the Company:

+(a) Mr Andrew Khoo Boo Yeow (b) Dato' Dr Tan Kee Kwong

+Resolution 4

-6. To re-appoint Crowe Malaysia PLT as auditors of the Company and to authorise the Directors to fix their remuneration.
+To re-appoint Crowe Malaysia PLT as auditors of the Company and to authorise the Directors to fix their remuneration.
+Resolution 5